datanav/docs/security.rst

 and that contains a list of all the roles of the user.

 Inside the node, each pipe, system and dataset can be protected by assigning permissions to roles.
-The permissions of each user in then determined by iterating over the user's roles and checking the permissions granted to each role.
+The permissions of each user is then determined by iterating over the user's roles and checking the permissions granted to each role.

 We will explain how the permissions checks is done via an example.
 Lets assume that a person wants to